-- In Fall 2018 I teach 2 sections of HLTH 54, Intro to Public Health, online, with exams face-to-face.
+- In Fall 2018 and also in Spring 2019 I teach 2 sections of HLTH 54, Intro to Public Health, online, with exams face-to-face.

 I teach in the Health Education Department at City College of San Francisco (http://www.ccsf.edu/healthed).
 The chair of Health Education is Beth Freedman.
 I also coordinate certificate programs in the Interdisciplinary Studies Department (http://ccsf.edu/idst).
 The chair of Interdisciplinary Studies is Lauren Muller.
 I also work with the college SLO Coordination Team to better understand student learning across the college.